20 – Whispers of Loyalty and Love

 She took a sip; the bitter edge cutting through the tension headache building behind her eyes.
 “I’m fine.
 Just tired of being the civilian afterthought.”
 She looked back at Sean, exhaustion bleeding through the sharp edges.
 “You heard the whole thing, didn’t you?”

 “Eavesdropping’s a habit when the walls are thin and the drama’s loud,” he admitted, his tone light but not quite a joke.
 “And you’re wrong, by the way.
 You didn’t just point out his shit comms—you made him feel it.
 But you being the ‘civilian afterthought’ is bollocks.
-You’re the one reading the tea leaves while the rest of us are just holding the kettle.”
+You’re the one reading the break while the rest of us are still lining up the putt.”

 He paused, his expression softening.
 “You did good, Dar.
 Even if he’s too much of a prick to admit it.”
 He dropped into the kitchen chair Dar had dragged in the night before, all lanky limbs and studied casualness.
 “For what it’s worth, Logan’s downstairs calling Rhys a ‘fucking disaster,’ so I think you won the round.”